Afro-Mexicans: Afro-Mexicans and the Catholic Church

 Catholicism shaped life among the vast majority of Africans in colonial society.
-Enslaved blacks were simultaneously members of the Christian community and chattel, private property of their owners.
-In general, the church did not take a stance against African slavery as institution, although Dominican friar Bartolomé de las Casas later in life campaigned against their forced serviture, and the second archbishop of Mexico, Alonso de Montúfar argued against it.
+Enslaved Blacks were simultaneously members of the Christian community and chattel, private property of their owners.
+In general, the church did not take a stance against African slavery as institution.
+However, Dominican friar Bartolomé de las Casas campaigned against their forced serviture later in life; further, the second archbishop of Mexico, Alonso de Montúfar, argued against the practice.
 Montúfar condemned the transatlantic slave trade and sought its cessation and viewed the benefits of incorporating Africans into Christianity as slave not equal to the cost to rending their ties to family in Africa.
 His pleas and condemnations were ignored.

 Church records of baptisms, marriages, burials, and of the Inquisition indicate a high level of the church's formal engagement with Africans.
 Enslaved and free Africans were full members of the church.
 As the African population was increased with the importation of unacculturated slaves (bozales), white elites became concerned with controlling slaves' behavior and maintaining Christian orthodoxy.
 With the establishment of the Inquisition in 1571, Africans appeared before the tribunal in disproportionate numbers.
 Although Frank Tannenbaum posits that the church intervened in master-slave relations for humanitarian reasons, Herman L. Bennett argues that the church was more interested in regulating and controlling Africans in the religious sphere.
 When the Spanish crown allowed bozales to be imported to its overseas territories, it saw Christian marriage as a way to control the enslaved.
 The church intervened in favor of enslaved individuals over the objections of their masters in marital choice and conjugal rights.
 Slaves learned how to shape these religious protections to challenge masters' authority through canon law, thereby undermining masters' absolute control over their enslaved property.
 For the church, the slaves' Christian identity was more important than their status as chattel.
 Baptismal and marriage records provide information about ties within the Afro-Mexican community between parents, god parents, and witnesses to the sacraments.

 Blacks and afromestizos formed and joined religious confraternities, lay brotherhoods under the supervision of the church, which became religious and social spaces to reinforce ties of individuals to larger community.
 These organized groups of lay men and women, were sanctioned by the Roman Catholic Church, gave their activities legitimacy in Spanish colonial society.
-These black confraternities were often funded by Spaniards and by the church hierarchy., were actually largely supported by Spaniards, going so far as to even fund many of them.
+These black confraternities were often funded by Spaniards and by the church hierarchy and were actually largely supported by Spaniards.
 And although this support of the confraternities on the part of Spaniards and the Church was indeed an attempt to maintain moral control over the African population, the members of the confraternities were able to use these brotherhoods and sisterhoods to maintain and develop their existing identities.
 A notable example of this is the popularity of choosing African saints, such as St. Efigenia, as the patron of the confraternity, a clear claim of African legitimacy for all Africans.